IAMSE Educational Scholarship Grant

 - Project Timeline (not to exceed 24 months).

 III.
-Biographical Sketches of PI and Co-PIs (no more than 2 pages for each individual).
+Biographical Sketches of PI and Co-PIs (up to 3 pages for each individual).
 Include relevant skills that demonstrate knowledge/skill in the area being proposed for study.

 IV.
 Letters of Support: 2-3 are required from key participants or institutional support personnel, stating their commitment to the project.
 Letters of support are to be submitted in PDF format with the proposal.